Skip to main content

 Region: Nationwide

-Sweet, juicy pineapples grown locally.
-Refreshing fruit enjoyed fresh or as juice.
+Sweet, juicy pineapples grown locally, eaten fresh or pressed into juice.

 Regional Cuisine Highlights